Navigating Challenges in Energy Infrastructure: Insights from Constructor Magazine

 I recently read the November/December 2025 issue of Constructor Magazine (published by Associated General Contractors).
-It is a useful read for anyone managing capital programs right now, and not just because of the construction coverage.
+This issue is a valuable resource for anyone managing capital programs today, and not just because of the construction coverage.

-Tariffs are disrupting procurement.
+Tariffs are disrupting procurement processes.
 Workforce shortages are delaying nearly half of all projects.
 Data center construction is accelerating at a pace that strains every trade in the country.
-And contractors are formalizing processes they used to handle informally because the cost of getting it wrong has gone up.
+Furthermore, contractors are formalizing processes they once handled informally, as the cost of errors has increased significantly.

-For owners of capital programs, none of this is abstract.
-These pressures land on your schedule, your capital budget, and your board reporting.
-The question is not whether the risk exists.
-It is whether your program governance is structured to manage it before it becomes a problem.
+For owners of capital programs, these challenges are not theoretical.
+They impact your schedule, capital budget, and board reporting.
+The real question is not whether risks exist; it is whether your program governance is structured to manage these risks before they escalate into problems.

 The Numbers Are Clear

 According to the AGC/NCCER Workforce Survey cited throughout the issue, 92 percent of construction firms are struggling to fill open positions.
 Forty-five percent report project delays tied to labor shortages.
-Sixteen percent have experienced delays or cancellations due to tariff-driven cost increases.
+Additionally, 16 percent have experienced delays or cancellations due to tariff-driven cost increases.

-When an EPC contractor cannot staff up, when transformer lead times extend past twelve months, when steel and aluminum costs jump because of tariff cascades, the impact is immediate.
+When an EPC contractor cannot staff adequately, when transformer lead times extend beyond twelve months, and when steel and aluminum costs surge due to tariffs, the impact is immediate.
 The contractor's constraints become your constraints as the program owner.

-Strong owner-side program management does not eliminate these risks.
-But it makes them visible early enough to act.
+Strong owner-side program management does not eliminate these risks, but it makes them visible early enough to take action.

 What the Data Center Surge Means for Energy Infrastructure

-One of the more consequential themes in the issue is the surge in data center construction.
-Microsoft, Amazon, Meta, Alphabet, and OpenAI have committed extraordinary capital to this buildout.
-Permitting has been streamlined by executive order.
-The scale of demand for power is increasing faster than utilities planned for.
+One significant theme in the issue is the surge in data center construction.
+Major companies like Microsoft, Amazon, Meta, Alphabet, and OpenAI have committed extraordinary capital to this buildout.
+Permitting has been streamlined by executive order, and the demand for power is increasing faster than utilities planned for.

-Data centers currently consume about 4.4 percent of U.S. electricity, a figure the Department of Energy projects will reach somewhere between 6.7 and 12 percent by 2028.
-Trimble's director of industry workflow put it this way in the issue:
+Data centers currently consume about 4.4 percent of U.S. electricity, a figure the Department of Energy projects will reach between 6.7 and 12 percent by 2028.
+Trimble's director of industry workflow summarized it well:

-For utilities and infrastructure owners, that demand translates into simultaneous capital programs: new transmission corridors, substation expansions, generation interconnections, and distribution reinforcements.
-These are not isolated projects.
-They are portfolios under schedule pressure, and most owner organizations were not designed to manage that level of concurrency with the tools and structures they currently have.
+For utilities and infrastructure owners, this demand translates into simultaneous capital programs: new transmission corridors, substation expansions, generation interconnections, and distribution reinforcements.
+These are not isolated projects; they are portfolios under schedule pressure.
+Most owner organizations were not designed to manage this level of concurrency with their existing tools and structures.

 Contractors Are Tightening Their Controls.
 Are Owners?

-One of the more instructive parts of the issue describes how leading general contractors are now running formal reviews of subcontractor financial health and workload capacity before making awards.
-Maria DiTommaso, Senior Risk and Contract Manager at Bond Brothers, explained the firm's approach:
+One instructive part of the issue describes how leading general contractors are now conducting formal reviews of subcontractor financial health and workload capacity before making awards.
+Maria DiTommaso, Senior Risk and Contract Manager at Bond Brothers, explained their approach:

-Owners should ask themselves a similar question about how they are evaluating contractor capacity across their own portfolios.
+Owners should reflect on how they evaluate contractor capacity across their portfolios.

-In our experience working with utilities, cooperatives, and public agencies, vendor performance management at the owner level is often informal.
-Feedback is relationship-driven.
-Performance information is not systematically captured in the project management information system.
+In my experience working with utilities and cooperatives, vendor performance management at the owner level is often informal.
+Feedback is relationship-driven, and performance information is not systematically captured in the project management information system.
 Lessons learned do not reliably inform future procurement decisions.

-That gap becomes expensive in a market like this one.
+This gap can be costly in a market like this one.
 When vendor risk is not quantified, early warning signals are missed.
-What could have been a schedule adjustment becomes a default event.
+What could have been a simple schedule adjustment can quickly escalate into a default event.

 The Governance Problem

-Program management is the discipline of organizing projects so they collectively advance an organization's strategy.
-It requires more than tracking cost and schedule.
-It requires alignment across procurement, engineering, finance, operations, and risk management.
+Program management is the discipline of organizing projects to collectively advance an organization's strategy.
+It requires more than just tracking cost and schedule; it necessitates alignment across procurement, engineering, finance, operations, and risk management.

-Without structured governance, risk management is reactive.
-Spreadsheets sit outside the PMIS.
-Portfolio reviews happen quarterly.
-Escalations are informal.
-In a stable environment, that may be manageable.
-In a constrained labor market with tariff volatility and competition for materials and trades from hyperscale construction programs, it is not.
+Without structured governance, risk management becomes reactive.
+Spreadsheets often sit outside the PMIS.
+Portfolio reviews occur quarterly, and escalations are informal.
+In a stable environment, this may be manageable.
+However, in a constrained labor market with tariff volatility and competition for materials from hyperscale construction programs, it is not.

 The issue also references an estimate of nearly one trillion dollars in annual productivity loss across the construction industry.
-That figure reflects the cumulative cost of fragmented data, informal processes, and governance gaps.
-Some of it is contractor-side inefficiency.
-But much of it originates on the owner side, where program structures are insufficient for the scale and complexity of current capital programs.
+This figure reflects the cumulative cost of fragmented data, informal processes, and governance gaps.
+While some inefficiency originates from contractors, much of it stems from the owner side, where program structures are insufficient for the scale and complexity of current capital programs.

 What THAMPICO Does